schavan78/Big-Data-Group16/README.md

 |Temperature| Average temperature in the region|Float|
 |MarkDown| Anonymized data related to promotional markdowns that Walmart is running|Float|
 ## Business Problem or Opportunity, Domain Knowledge
-* The goal is to forecast Walmart's weekly sales based on past year sales on a weekly basis.
+* To forecast Walmart's weekly sales based on the past two years' sales on a weekly basis.
 * To investigate how additional factors may influence weekly sales.
-* To evaluate the different machine learning models such as XGBoost and KNN.
+* To evaluate the different machine learning models as XGBoost and KNN.
-* To optimize the manufacturing process and therefore to increase income while lowering costs.
+* To optimize the manufacturing process and therefore increase income while lowering costs.
 * To understand customer demographics and analyze the weekly sales and observe trends in data.
-* To bring valuable insights in pricing decisions on sales performance.
+* To bring valuable insights into pricing decisions on sales performance.

 ## Research Objective and Question
-* What are the impacts of temperature, fuel prices and various store promotions on weekly sales of different Walmart stores for two years using various AWS services such as Sagemaker, Quicksight, S3?
+* What are the impacts of temperature, fuel prices, and various store promotions on weekly sales of different Walmart stores for two years using various AWS services such as Sagemaker, Quicksight, and S3?